duongve13112002/playground_threejs/README.md

 ## Overview

-Welcome to the Blender and Three.js Playground repository!
+Welcome to my repository!
 This project is a platform for creating interactive 3D scenes by combining the power of Blender and Three.js.
 Whether you are a 3D artist, a web developer, or someone interested in exploring the capabilities of Blender and Three.js, this playground provides a creative space for experimentation and collaboration.

 ## Features